 Yatharth Super Specialty Hospitals Inaugurated Its New Multi Specialty Clinics

-The specialized clinics were inaugurated by honourable chief guests Sh Chetan Sharma (Ex Cricketer, Indian Team) and Sh Anil Jha (SP Traffic Police, Noida) among other KOL’s of the society.
-The Diabetes Clinic will be operational on every Wednesday from 9 AM to 11 AM, and Obesity & Lipid Clinic will be functional on every Fridays from 9 AM to 11 AM.
+The specialized clinics were inaugurated by honourable chief guests Sh Chetan Sharma (Ex Cricketer, Indian Team) and Sh Anil Jha (SP Traffic Police, Noida) among other KOLs of the society.
+The Diabetes Clinic will be operational every Wednesday from 9 AM to 11 AM, and Obesity & Lipid Clinic will be functional every Friday from 9 AM to 11 AM.

-“In order to curb down the rising incidences of diabetes especially among the younger population there is an urgent need to create awareness about how to control and lead a healthy life with diabetes.
-While regular screening is the only way for early diagnosis, and monitoring, people with a family history of diabetes need to undergo screening regularly.
+“In order to curb the rising incidences of diabetes, especially among the younger population, there is an urgent need to create awareness about how to control and lead a healthy life with diabetes.
+While regular screening is the only way for early diagnosis and monitoring, people with a family history of diabetes need to undergo screening regularly.
 Through this clinic launch, diabetic patients in and around the locality will have the closest access to one of the best treatment and remedial services, for efficient management of the disease, to prevent further damage to overall health.”
 Said Dr Manju Tyagi, Director & Senior Consultant Internal Medicine & Diabetologist, Yatharth Super Speciality Hospitals

-Even though recent advancements in the field of medication for diabetes are revolutionizing and open a wide range of better treatment methods, but still Diabetes patients are increasing at an alarming rate in India, and what makes the situation worse is that over 50% of them still remain undiagnosed.
-This may be attributed to lack of awareness or necessary resources that links them to other life threatening complications like cardiovascular diseases (CVD), Diabetic retinopathy, Arterial disease, diabetic nephropathy and other neurological ailments.
+Even though recent advancements in the field of medication for diabetes are revolutionizing and opening a wide range of better treatment methods, but still Diabetes patients are increasing at an alarming rate in India, and what makes the situation worse is that over 50% of them still remain undiagnosed.
+This may be attributed to a lack of awareness or necessary resources that link them to other life-threatening complications like cardiovascular diseases (CVD), Diabetic retinopathy, Arterial disease, diabetic nephropathy and other neurological ailments.

-While diabetes remains one of the silent killers, obesity is also on the rise that has the potential to give rise to various number of other ailments and needs to be controlled.
+While diabetes remains one of the silent killers, obesity is also on the rise which has the potential to give rise to various other ailments and needs to be controlled.

 “Obesity is a growing concern among the Indian population with an estimate of around 10% of the population being morbidly obese.
-Obesity is not only a lifestyle disease but a gateway for spectrum of diseases like diabetes, heart disease, stroke, joint disease, liver diseases, increased certain organ specific cancers (pancreas, breast, endometrium).
+Obesity is not only a lifestyle disease but a gateway for spectrum of diseases like diabetes, heart disease, stroke, joint disease, liver diseases, and increased certain organ-specific cancers (pancreas, breast, endometrium).
 There is an imperative need for the public to rely on healthy habits and undergo timely screening to prevent future complications.”
-Said Dr. Kapil Tyagi, Managing Director, Yatharth Super Speciality Hospitals
+Said Dr Kapil Tyagi, Managing Director, Yatharth Super Speciality Hospitals

-“There is a paradigm shift in the pattern of diseases since last decade, with lifestyle diseases like diabetes, hypertension and obesity on the rise among the younger population.
+“There is a paradigm shift in the pattern of diseases since the last decade, with lifestyle diseases like diabetes, hypertension and obesity on the rise among the younger population.
 Millions of people in India are suffering from diabetes and the situation is alarming.
-While all the 3 conditions are interlinked, people need to be aware that only timely detection is the key to fight against it.
-With advancement in technology and medical science, such conditions are no more a deadly disease but if left uncontrolled can lead to multi organ damage.”
-Added Mr. Yatharth Tyagi, Director, Yatharth Super Speciality Hospitals.
+While all the 3 conditions are interlinked, people need to be aware that only timely detection is the key to fighting against them.
+With the advancement in technology and medical science, such conditions are no more a deadly disease but if left uncontrolled can lead to multi-organ damage.”
+Added Mr Yatharth Tyagi, Director, Yatharth Super Speciality Hospitals.